 Tanhaji: The Unsung Warrior Twitter Review: The Ajay Devgn Starrer Is Winning Hearts

-We're here with the Twitter review of Ajay Devgn's Tanhaji: The Unsung Warrior, which also stars Saif Ali Khan and Kajol in the lead role.
+We're here with the Twitter review of Ajay Devgn's Tanhaji: The Unsung Warrior, which also stars Saif Ali Khan and Kajol in important roles.
 The film is set in the 17th century and is directed by Om Raut.
 Tanhaji: The Unsung Warrior is based on the life of Tanhaji Malusare, the military leader of Maratha king Chhatrapati Shivaji Maharaj's army.
 Tanhaji played an instrumental role in taking back the strategic hill fortress of Kondhana from the Mughal Empire.

 Check out the netizens' verdict here..